EricZimmerman/Registry/README.md

 ***Parsing success rate: 99.99286660919031 %*** <br />

-**The following kinds of statistics are also possible:**<br />

-Found 1,797 Cell records (NK: 292, VK: 1,495, SK: 10)<br />
-Found 93 List records<br />
-Found 1,046 Data records<br />

-Found 3 free Cell records (NK: 0, VK: 3, SK: 0)<br />
-Found 1 free List records<br />
-Found 177 free Data records<br />

-There are 1,784 cell records marked as being referenced (99.28 %)<br />
-There are 92 list records marked as being referenced (98.92 %)<br />

-There were 10 cell records marked as in use but not referenced by anything in the registry tree<br />
-There were 0 cell records referenced by another record somewhere, but marked as free based on size in the registry tree<br />
-There were 0 list records marked as in use but not referenced by anything in the registry tree<br />
-There were 0 list records referenced by another record somewhere, but marked as free based on size in the registry tree<br />

-There were 0 hard parsing errors (a record marked 'in use' that didn't parse correctly.)<br />
-There were 0 soft parsing errors (a record marked 'free' that didn't parse correctly.)<br />

-Processing took 0.1400 seconds<br />

 ### Example data ###

 Find below examples of the kinds of data that will be exposed.
-Of course, you dont have to deal with any of this if you just want the normal key, subkey and values.
+Of course, you don't have to deal with any of this if you just want the normal key, subkey and values.
 The output below is what ToString() generates for each object.
 All offsets are resolved and the entire hive is accessible via traditional object oriented methods using collections, linq, etc.

 **Security Cell Record**